gegelati/gegelati-tutorial/docs/_pages/index.md

 * Training of a TPG.

 This tutorial does not require any particular prerequisites.
-While being fluent in C++ certainly is an asset to follow this tutorial, all pieces of codes that must be written during the tutorial are given in this assignment.
+While being fluent in C++ certainly is an asset to follow this tutorial, bits of that must be written during the tutorial are given in this assignment.

 ## 0. Setup and build the tutorial project